KhronosGroup/Vulkan-Samples/samples/performance/multi_draw_indirect/multi_draw_indirect_tutorial.md

 An alternative method is introduced by using GPU rendering and the use of the indirect call functions introduced in Vulkan 1.2.
 Whereas the draw parameters to the function `vkCmdDrawIndexed` are provided by the CPU, calls to the function `vkCmdDrawIndexIndirect` query commands from a GPU buffer.
 This has two significant advantages:

-1. Draw calls can be generated from the GPU (such as in a compute shader), and
+1. Draw calls can be generated from the GPU (such as in a "compute shader"), and
 2. An array of draw calls can be called at once, reducing command buffer overhead

 The information for indirect commands is provided by the struct `VkDrawIndexedIndirectCommand`, which contains information about the vertices and indices to draw.
 Since the struct allows for offsets of both vertex and index buffers (through firstIndex and vertexOffset), multiple models from a scene can be placed into a single index buffer and vertex buffer and bound just once, wherein each portion of the index buffer is zero-indexed.
 This also means that a large index buffer of type `uint16_t` can be used even when the total number of vertices in the scene exceeds the upper limit of `2^16` for a single draw call.